Ah yes—The Proposal Ghost. We’ve all met them.

 Unfortunately, it’s just part of the small business hustle!

-Where the contact details have been provided, we strongly recommend following up on proposals via multiple phone calls and emails, regardless of whether you connected with a lead through the VA Lead Network or elsewhere.
+Where contact details (check their website too!) have been provided, we strongly recommend following up on proposals via multiple phone calls and emails.

-This is critical to increasing your chance of converting leads when dealing with sales in your business.
+This is crucial to increasing your chances of converting leads when engaging in sales within your business.

 We’ve found great success when we send our proposal, then follow up with a phone call 1-2 days after sending our proposal.